dubsoft/dubsoft-www/jekyll-site/_posts/2015-06-29-web-presence-management.md

 Here are 5 key points to managing your web presence in today's fast pace technology environment.

 ##1.
-Understand your Web Presence is Not a One Time Purchase
+Understand Your Web Presence is not a One Time Purchase

+Having a website, web application, or mobile application is not something you set and forget.
+You'll have maintain these products in order to keep your web presence up to date, up to speed, and modern.
+You'll need to budget and plan for the long term.

 ##2.
 Know Your Business's Audience Inside and Out 100% of the Time